TEXAS ELECTRICAL & SOLAR CONTRACTORS

 How the Quote Process Works

 Your goal is a program that holds up at COI time, at audit time, and at claim time.
-Our goal is a clean submission that carriers can evaluate without guessing.
+Our goal is a clean submission that carriers can evaluate without guessing — typically sent within 48 hours of discovery.

 1 Scope + Contract Intake